pinn3/gist-db/readme.md

 		type: "mime type",
 		language: "language the file is written in",
 		raw_url: "https path to the raw text version of the file",
-		size: numeric size of the file
+		size: numeric size of the file,
+		gist: {
+			id: gist_id
+			public: boolean,
+			created_at: date object,
+			updated_at: date object,
+			description: "the gist description"
+		}
 	}

 ## API